mdda/deep-learning-workshop/ideas.md

 +  Need to have some kind of sub-repo manifest :
    -  Unneeded repos + data wouldn't be included
    -  OTOH, if the VGG weights are excluded, there's more 'room' in the VM for other stuff
++  Keras (for instance), with its pre-computed weights, breaks having a clean 'build into tree' idea
++  Need to clean out existing 'dual source' modules
+   -  'speech' specifically needs tidying

 ## Jack and PulseAudio